aditya-xq/PicToWebP/README.md

 1. Clone the repository.
 2. Navigate to the directory.
 3. Run the script.
-4. Provide the folder path.
+4. Provide the folder path with images you want to convert.
 5. Sit back and watch the magic happen!
 (You can wear your wizard hat now.)

 ```bash